jwats164/Team3Project/Technical Design/Implementation-Language-Framework.md

 - Indent to help organize which elements are within each other.

-- Use Camel Case when naming variables.
+- Use Camel Case(Ex. bigNumberOne) when naming variables.

 - Name variables with at least the first three letters of each word used.
+If variables are difficult to understand with shortened words in the name, use each of the letters for each word to avoid confusion.

 - Keep functions within at most 30 lines of code.

 - Use comments when describing data structures and algorithms to complete a task.
+Simple tasks that don't need much understanding are exempt from needing comments.

+- When debugging, isolate the section from which the error line is contained and backtrack previous lines of code or functions used to find the issue.
+Once the issue is found and there isn't a simple fix, make comments around the error until it is fixed so that other members understand.

 ## Why Java?